Kharouk/CV/README.md

 Before becoming a software developer, I was a freelance scriptwriter writing short films and television pilots.
 However, I always had a passion for technology and an interest developing applications that benefit humanity.
 Whether it's for the web, on your mobile phone, or within augmented reality, I love to challenge myself and learn new, amazing things.

+I'm a coach at [codebar][18], where I help underrepresented people learn programming every Wednesday.
+I'm also a floater (mentor assistant) at [codeyourfuture][19], where I help out mentors teach and support refugees with the dream of becoming developers.

 Whilst I now write a different form of scripts, I still love to write.
 Therefore, I started a blog called the [Mental Codeathon][1], where I write technical blogs.
 Whether it's how I deal under pressure in a team environment or learning how to TDD in Java, I am always eager to give back to the community and share my experience.

 Currently, I am working towards learning Python, C#, and Machine Learning, as well as develop an augmented reality experience for those who struggle with mental health (specifically anxiety and depression).